ROBOTA

 A creation story for the end of time.

-In a distant tomorrow, the Rossum Corporation has done the impossible: created machines indistinguishable from humans.
-Built to serve.
-Programmed to obey.
+In a not-too-distant future the Rossum Corporation has done the impossible: created machines indistinguishable from humans.
+Built to serve, programmed to obey and ready to be rolled out worldwide.

-But when these perfect workers begin to dream of freedom, the system starts to glitch.
-As the line between human and machine blurs, can humanity survive the revolution it set in motion?
+But when idealistic activist Helen gets involved, these perfect workers begin to dream of freedom and the system starts to glitch.
+As the line between human and machine blurs, how do we hold on to our humanity?

-ROBOTA collides theatre, Sci-Fi, and philosophy in a charged exploration of power and progress.
+ROBOTA collides theatre, Sci-Fi, and philosophy in a thrilling exploration of power, progress and what really makes us human.

 Bold and original storytelling